tcxxxx/WSI-analysis/patch_extraction/README.md

 Currently, there are three files in the directory:
 - extract_patches.py: includes processing functions for WSIs of which **level >= 3**;
 - extract_patches_split.py: includes processing functions for WSIs of which **level <= 2**.
-The solution we currently adopt is to split the whole WSI images first, and process the sections in turn;
+The solution we currently adopt is to split the whole WSI images first, and process the sections in turn;<br>
 ~~- utils.py: includes functions for tumor area calculation;<br>~~

 **It should be noticed that these files include seperate functions only and they are not the complete script to process WSIs.
 All the functions need to be imported before usage:<br>**